Laplace expansions and tree decompositions: A faster polytime algorithm for shallow nearest-neighbour Boson Sampling: Clifford and Clifford algorithms

 \subsection{Variable origins of photons and algorithm CC-A}

-The idea behind Algorithm A in Clifford and Clifford~\cite{Cliffords2018} (referred to as CC-A) consists of sampling in the $\ket{\vec{r}}$ basis (see \Cref{sec:1stquant}) using a standard chain rule procedure.
-This can be understood as follows: We work as if the photons were distinguishable by assigning them a specific output locations, but later restoring their indistinguishability by properly engineering the conditional probabilities, as shown below, and finally post-processing the output $\vec{r}$ to $\vec{n}$ by counting the occupancy of modes.
-The chain rule states that
+The main idea of CC-A is to perform the sampling in the $\neket{\vec r}$ basis and grow the sample photon-by-photon, using a standard chain rule procedure.
+The chain rule states that:

-If one has access to all marginals of $p(r_1,r_2,...,r_n)$, one can generate a sample using the chain rule by first computing $p(r_1)$ for all $r_1 = 1,\dots,m$, and committing to a choice of $r_1$ following the computed probability distribution.
-Having fixed $r_1$, we compute $p(r_1, r_2)$ for all $r_2=1,\dots,m$, using $p(r_2|r_1)=p(r_1,r_2)/p(r_1)$, and again commit to a choice of $r_2$ following that distribution.
+If one has access to all marginals of $p(r_1,r_2,...,r_n)$, one can generate a sample using the chain rule by first computing $p(r_1)$ for all $r_1 \in [m] = \{ 1,\dots,m \}$, and committing to a choice of $r_1$ following the computed probability distribution.
+Having fixed $r_1$, we compute $p(r_1, r_2)$ for all $r_2 \in [m]$, using $p(r_2|r_1)=p(r_1,r_2)/p(r_1)$, and again commit to a choice of $r_2$ following that distribution.
 Here, we use the value $p(r_1)$ computed in the previous step.
 Iterating this procedure, we can generate one sample via the computation of $mn$ marginals.
-In~\cite{Cliffords2018}, it was shown that the marginals read

-for which we give a complete derivation in Appendix~\ref{sec:appendix-boson-sampl-outc}.
-Recall the notation $[n] = \{ 1, \dots, n\}$.
-In a partial sample of $k$ photons, we need to sum over all possible choices of photons from the input state $\ket{\vec n} = \ket{1^n, 0^{m-n}}$ which may have ended up in the specified outputs $(r_1, \dots, r_k)$.
-These are represented by the sets $C$, and there are $\binom{n}{k}$ possible choices.
-These sets select the columns of $\U$, hence the notation $C$.